 We’ve all been capable of telling a little white lie before.
 What they don’t know won’t hurt ‘em, right?
 Right?
-Well when it comes to applying for jobs and telling little white lies on your resume, it might be causing a more harm than you think.
+Well when it comes to applying for jobs and telling little white lies on your resume, it might be causing a lot more harm than you think.
 And not to your employer, but to yourself.

-It seems easy to smudge a resume and have that none-the-wiser attitude.
+It seems easy to fudge a resume and have that none-the-wiser attitude.
 Human resources departments must skim through hundreds of resumes a day – there’s no way they’ll be able to pinpoint a little white lie, right?
 Wrong.

-Same goes for education – people will turn themselves from a dropout to a graduate, transform their bachelor’s degree into a master’s, or flip that minor into a major.
+The same goes for education – people will turn themselves from a dropout to a graduate, transform their bachelor’s degree into a master’s, or flip that minor into a major.
 While an employer might not ask for a diploma with your references, they might do so after the interview process.

 With employee rights becoming an integral feature of law, underachieving employees, whether unionized or not, are becoming increasingly difficult to let go of if they’re not reaching targets.
 Because of this, background checks before and after being hired are becoming a standard for all new employees.
 And, at least once a quarter, the business pages carry a story of a senior executive losing his or her job because they lied on their resume.

 Many applicants apply for jobs outside the realm of their experience in order to get ahead, confident that they’ll be able to perform anyway.
 If they happened to smear their resume in the slightest and their new employer catches wind of it, it may be grounds for termination.
 Not only did they stain their resume, but they also stained their reputation and a chance at another job.

 If you ever think about lying on a job application.
 Don’t do it.
 It’s that simple.
 There are too many checks and balances in place, especially with bigger businesses, that will come back to haunt you later on in your employment.
 Not to mention you will be living in constant fear of getting caught and potentially ruining a successful career, your household and your livelihood.